thepirat000/Tuner/README.md

 	- SongIndex=The song index to play
 	- Iterations=Times to repeat the song (default is 1)
 	- Speed=(optional) Speed to play at (1 is normal speed, 2 is double speed, 0.5 is half speed) (default is 1)
+		- > 0: Multiply speed by x
+		- <= 0: repeat for ever
 	- Variation=(optional) number:
 		- > 0: randomize the steps order with the given number as seed.
 		- = 0: pseudo randomize steps